-Nursery
+Nursery & Preschool

 When a child starts at SNS, a baseline assessment is undertaken at the end of the first term.
-Towards a child's third birthday, the 2+ check will be undertaken.
-SNS use the information collected at the child's 2-year check (either our own assessment or one carried out by another setting) alongside observations, to inform a summary of each child's achievements.
+When a child is two years, six months and depending on how long they have attended the setting, the 2+ check will be undertaken.
+SNPS use the information collected at the child's 2-year check (either our own assessment or one carried out by another setting) alongside observations, to inform a summary of each child's achievements.

-When a child leaves SNS a summary will be prepared for each child by their Key Person.
+When a child leaves SNPS a summary will be prepared for each child by their Key Person.
 This summary will outline the child's approach to learning in relation to the Characteristics of Learning, and progress across the seven areas of learning.
-When children move through to the Junior School, an in-depth hand over is given to the reception teacher and any documents relating to any support received during their time in SNS is passed on.
+When children move through to the Junior School, an in-depth hand over is given to the reception teacher and any documents relating to any support received during their time in SNPS is passed on.